apickli/apickli/CONTRIBUTING.md

 * Before submitting, please read the guide below to know more about coding conventions and benchmarks.

-#### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Rails will generally not be accepted (read more about [our rationales behind this decision](https://github.com/rails/rails/pull/13771#issuecomment-32746700)).

 ### **Code Conventions**
 In lieu of a formal style guide, take care to maintain the existing coding style.
  Add unit tests for any new or changed functionality.
 Lint and test your code.